Our correspondents picked out 50 young players who could be big news by the end of 2018; how many will be household names next year?

-Signed from Lille, Pavard helped Stuttgart to promotion last term and has prospered in 2017/18, winning his first France caps too.
+Signed from Lille, Pavard helped Stuttgart to promotion in 2016/17 and has prospered this past season, earning a place in France's World Cup squad.

-Tipped as the next Sergio Busquets, the tall Rodri is expected to return to first club Atlético in the summer for a big fee.
+Tipped as the next Sergio Busquets, the tall Rodri has returned to his first club Atlético this summer after an excellent spell with Villarreal.

-Spain's all-time U17 top scorer with 27 goals, Abel Ruiz was a U17 EURO winner in 2017 and will hope to play in Barcelona's first team in 2018.
+Spain's all-time U17 top scorer with 27 goals, Abel Ruiz was a U17 EURO winner in 2017 and will hope to play in Barcelona's first team next season.